 FLACPR.com was created by Walton beachfront owners, for Walton beachfront owners.
-FLACPR is not endorsed by any law firm; to do so is illegal.
-Please consider contributing to FLACPR’s efforts to prevent the erosion of your beachfront property rights.
+FCPR is not endorsed by any law firm; to do so is illegal.
+Please consider contributing to FCPR’s efforts to prevent the erosion of your beachfront property rights.

 Over 600 total interventions from individuals, associations and condominiums have been filed on behalf of more than 4,500 of owners, who are taking steps to actively protect their property rights against Walton County’s lawsuit.
 Many owners have retained an attorney to protect their rights.

-If left unchallenged, this means that the sandy beach portion of your property would be subject to public use and you would have no rights of exclusion.
+If Walton County’s lawsuit is left unchallenged, this means that the sandy beach portion of your property would be subject to public use and you would have no rights of exclusion.
 That means your right to enjoy your private property is now under attack in court by your Walton Commissioners.

 To protect your property rights, you must actively intervene.
 You cannot rely upon your neighbor to protect your rights.
 Act quickly to defend your rights, or you could lose some of your property rights forever.

-If you are just receiving your notice, you must act promptly to protect your property rights.
-The court has set June 20, 2019 as the deadline to intervene.
-If you received your notice several weeks ago, and your 45 day window to file has expired, you may be able to challenge that deadline.
+- Walton County has been re-noticing beachfront property owners in December 2019.
+If you received your notice and your 45 day window to file has expired, you may be able to challenge that deadline.
 Please contact legal advice today!
+Judge Green will be scheduling another hearing later in January.

 Walton Commissioners, as the plaintiff in this lawsuit, have the burden of proof to demonstrate that the public’s use of your private beachfront property has been ancient, reasonable, without interruption, and free from dispute.